roberts-sandbox/test-realist/drafts/2012-02-01-managing-sideways.md

-Assuming you have the authority to lead your team as you see fit (within reason and company policy), then you do not need your peers' approval for the goals that you set your team.
+Assuming you have the authority to lead your team as you see fit (within reason and company policy), then you do not need your peers' approval for the goals that you set for your team.
 You may need to coördinate with other teams, you will need to communicate the output of your team to your peers, but they should not have their hands in your pie.

 Drill Sergeant Jamison at Fort Benning, GA, had the perfect phrase for this.
-He would say to us, "Men, I'm fucking this chicken!
-You just watch the feathers fly!"
+He would say to us, "Men, *I'm* fucking this chicken! *You* just watch the feathers fly!"

 This does not mean that you should act combatively with your peers when trying to accomplish an objective that spans more than one team.
 It just means that once your boss has assigned areas of responsibility, run it with all of the determination that you can muster.
-Protect your assets, be they people, a scope of work, or the generation of ideas.
-Those are for your team to create with whatever inspiration, process, and perspiration you care to invest in the successful completion of the exertion.
+Protect your people.
+Own your ideas.
+Infect your team with confidence in their decisions.

+Cross-cutting concerns or integration points between your team and others' represent potential exercises of power that, unless judiciously exercised, will lead to the destruction of whatever working relationship that you have with the other team leader.
+You must embody negotiation and compromise in these situations, ever mindful that your team does not get screwed into extra work because of your imperfect understanding of the problem.
+Pride, in that case, breaks your team's faith in you.
+Admit ignorance in your negotiation, learn what you need to know, and return to the negotiation.

 Because you have the accountability and responsibility to deliver, you have also have the power to craft that delivery how you see fit.

+Consensus building for how to fulfill your responsibilities is inane.
+It's *your* responsibility for a reason.
+At most, you should coördinate with your peers.
+Don't let them dictate.
+At most, let them influence.

 ## Create and value loyalty